cram2/pycram/examples/action_designator.md

 ---

 <!-- #region -->

 # Action Designator

 This example will show the different kinds of Action Designators that are available.
 We will see how to create Action Designators and what they do.

 Action Designators are high-level descriptions of actions which the robot should execute.

 Action Designators are created from an Action Designator Description, which describes the type of action as well as the parameter for this action.
 Parameter are given as a list of possible parameters.
-For example, if you want to describe the robot moving to a table you would need a ```NavigateAction``` and a list of poses that are near the table.
+For example, if you want to describe the robot moving to a table you would need a {meth}`~pycram.designators.action_designator.NavigateAction` and a list of poses that are near the table.
 The Action Designator Description will then pick one of the poses and return a performable Action Designator which contains the picked pose.

 <!-- #endregion -->

 ## Navigate Action

-We will start with a simple example of the ```NavigateAction```.
+We will start with a simple example of the {meth}`~pycram.designators.action_designator.NavigateAction`.

 First, we need a BulletWorld with a robot.